 True joy is a feeling people have experienced across different geographies and cultures as a much more satisfying experience.

 We get a sense of joy when we shift our attention to internal rewards.
 An internal reward is a sense of accomplishment from within.
 It is experiencing the satisfaction that comes from our own actions.

-So, we can get to feel joy by entering the Flow state.
+We can get to feel joy by entering the flow state.

 Flow is a state of mind when we are so intricately immersed in an activity that we not only lose the sense of time, but also the sense of ourselves.

 Even before the term “Flow” got introduced to the world by Mihaly Csikszentmihalyi, people knew it.
 We have been using various terms across cultures to describe what we feel in such times – when we are ‘in flow’.